-The smart people's [130,131] domain aspires to change how people engage with the public and commercial sectors as individuals or enterprises via information or service supply.
-Increasing social and digital inclusion/equality via educational offerings is necessary for delivering more efficient communication and services based on new technologies (as depicted in Figure 7).

-Additionally, smart people are about smart types of education that promote job options, labor market possibilities, vocational training, and lifelong learning for people of all ages and ethnicities [132,133].
+Smart People's domain aspires to change how people engage with the public and commercial sectors as individuals or enterprises via information or service supply.
+Increasing social and digital inclusion/equality via educational offerings is necessary for delivering more efficient communication and services based on new technologies.
+Also, smart people are about smart types of education that promote job options, labor market possibilities, vocational training, and lifelong learning for people of all ages and ethnicities.
 Talent development is also crucial from an economic development standpoint since it is becoming an increasingly relevant location element.
 Smart solutions for smart people promote the creation of a welcoming and inclusive atmosphere to boost prosperity and creativity within a city or community.
 Implementing intelligent solutions facilitates or fosters participation, open-mindedness, and innovation.
 In general, a city is smart because it leverages technology to improve the lives of its residents [1].